phrsampaio/deft-funnel/README.md

     - 3: regression (recommended for noisy functions)

-A few examples of usage with optional inputs are give below.
+A few examples of usage with optional inputs are given below.
 Other parameters can be set directly within 'deft_funnel_set_parameters.m'.

 **Output:**